 Pu’er Tea Brewing Method

 China's culture has a long history, and Pu'er tea is one of the most unique among all teas.
-It forms its own distinct category and has specific requirements for brewing techniques.
+It forms its own distinct category and has specific requirements for techniques.
 So what is the method of brewing Pu'er tea?
 Let's explore this together.

 Pu'er Tea Brewing Method-1